what is a postal code what is a postal code

 Origin and Evolution

 The postal code system began in Ukraine in 1932 with an attempt to streamline mail sorting and delivery.
 The concept spread when Germany introduced its system during World War II to improve efficiency amid wartime challenges.
 In 1963, the United States adopted ZIP codes, transforming mail delivery and becoming a standard for pinpointing geographic areas.
-Each introduction built on previous systems, showing an evolution driven by growing demand for organized mail distribution.
+Each introduction is built on previous systems, showing an evolution driven by a growing demand for organized mail distribution.

 Global Adoption